xdnhatnguyen/Digits-Classification-Project/README.md

 > Course Project **Introduction to Information Technology** > **Faculty of Information Technology - VNU-HCM University of Science**

 This project implements and compares the performance of Deep Learning models (MLP & CNN) for handwritten digit recognition using the MNIST dataset.
-The project is built with a modular architecture, designed for extensibility and academic research purposes.
+The project is built with a modular architecture, designed for extensibility and academic research purposes

 ---